 Collaboration is the heart of our chemistry program.
 Our teaching philosophy is to foster a colleague relationship between you and our faculty.
 For example, classroom lectures are active learning environments where you work directly with faculty on problem solving skills.
 You will also partner with faculty on undergraduate research opportunities, lab teaching assistantships, and service projects.

 To succeed in chemistry, be ready to work hard and develop an aptitude for critical thinking and problem solving.
-But don’t worry.
-It’s not all work and no play.
+But don’t worry; it’s not all work and no play.
 Our chemistry majors enjoy a dedicated hang-out area and spend lots of time having fun and working on projects with faculty members in this close-knit department.
-The brand-new science center has been designed with the student/faculty coloration in mind with dedicated research space and an awesome student study zone
+The Science Center has been designed with the student/faculty collaboration in mind, with dedicated research spaces and an awesome student study zone.

 Students can start doing undergraduate research as early as their freshman year.
-The chemistry department is currently working on a 5-year NSF STEP grant with the environmental engineering and mathematics departments.
-Research students are working in collabrative teams between the three departments to better understand environmental chemistry.
+The chemistry department is currently working on a five-year NSF STEP grant with the environmental engineering and mathematics departments.
+Research students are working in collaborative teams between the three departments to better understand environmental chemistry.
 Specifically, projects are focusing on a local problem involving acid mine drainage from regional abandoned coal mines.

 Students often work directly with our faculty to further their knowledge through actively participating in research projects and presentations.
-Dr. Rose Clark (center) is working with two new research students Brandon (So.) and Jonathon (Fr.)to show them how to use the potentiostat to make electrochemical measurements.
+Dr. Rose Clark is working with Griffin Sangrey on the electrochemical analyzer.

 Our small class/laboratory sections in our new Science Center allow for close interaction with faculty.
 Dr. Michele Hargittai is teaching a special topics course on advanced organic mechanisms.